Videos & Social Media Posts Are Not Financial Advice

 Consider this example of losing 75% of your portfolio value (or investment).
 Your portfolio (or investment) needs to increase by 300% to regain your original value!

 Investment returns are not symmetrical!

 (Please excuse my messy handwriting)

-The Australian Securities and Investments Commission (ASIC) recently released guidelines that target "finfluencers" (finance influencers) who are unlicensed and provide tips that promise big returns or promise investments they recommend are as good as putting money in the bank.
+The Australian Securities and Investments Commission (ASIC) recently released guidelines that target "finfluencers" (finance influencers) who are unlicensed and provide tips that promise significant returns or promise investments they recommend are as good as putting money in the bank.

 These finance influencers may face five years of jail time or fines of over $1 Million if they provide financial advice without being properly licensed.